 What is the best time of the year to visit Berlin?

-💡 EXTRA TIP: If you choose to visit Berlin in the colder months, I recommend reading my blog post on what to wear in colder destinations.
+💡 EXTRA TIP: If you choose to visit Berlin in the colder months, I recommend reading my tips on what to wear in colder destinations.
 There you will find several tips that made me survive the negative temperatures in Lapland.

 How to get to Berlin?